kyma-project/examples/gateway/README.md

 2. In the **Security** section, click the **Fetch token** button.
 3. Select the whole text and copy it to the clipboard, or click the **Copy to clipboard** button.
 Make sure that the word `Bearer` is also copied.
 4. The token is later referred to as **\{token\}**.

->**NOTE:** You do not have to expose API first.
-You can also fetch a token while exposing a service.
-After checking the **Secure API** checkbox, the **Fetch token** button appears.
-You can fetch the token and return without saving.

 #### Test the APIs with authentication